Eeman1113/ant_man/README.md

 ## Acknowledgments

-- The code is developed by Nikolaus Stromberg (nikorasu85@gmail.com).
 - Icons and images used in the simulation may be missing or are optional (nants.png, background.png).

 ## License